slazengersnow/AI_English_Chat/replit.md

 ### Backend Architecture
 - **Express.js** server with TypeScript
 - **RESTful API** design with translation and payment endpoints
-- **OpenAI GPT-4** integration for English translation and correction
+- **Anthropic Claude 3 Haiku** integration for English translation and correction
 - **Stripe** integration for subscription management
 - **PostgreSQL database** with Drizzle ORM for data persistence